flatironinstitute/kachery-p2p/doc/beta_testing_instructions.md

 Now anyone with that URI (on the flatiron1 channel) will be able to download that file directly from your computer (or from another computer if it was downloaded elsewhere).

-To test that this worked, you will need to install kachery-p2p on a different computer.
+To test that this worked, you will need to install kachery-p2p on a different computer, and email/slack yourself the URI.
 From the other computer (with a running daemon on the flatiron1 channel) try:

 ```bash
 kachery-p2p-cat sha1://.../tmp.txt